csamuel/lunch-roulette-slack-app/README.md

 # Lunch Roulette
 ![lunchr-logo](https://github.com/user-attachments/assets/f2cf34ac-6f3f-4e5b-a20d-0dac11a73603)

-**Lunch Roulette** is a Slack app that randomly selects 3 nearby restaurants for lunch and allows channel members to vote.
+**Lunch Roulette** is a Slack app that randomly selects 3 nearby restaurants for lunch and allows channel members to vote for their preferred option.
+A winner is declared when the user that initiated the lunch roulette chooses to "finalize" (end) the game.

 ## Quick Start